cartercsmith/my-home-assistant-configuration/README.md

 # My Home Assistant configuration

+**Update April 2017**

+Having quite some issues with my Home Assisstant lately, making me reboot at least once per day and getting quite desperate as to what may be causing all those problems...
+Anyone who notices something in my config that may be causing the issues, feel free to contact me.

 **Sharing my HASS configuration for two main reasons:**
   - Studying, copying and modifying other users configurations was a great help when I started using HASS
   - Looking forward to improvement suggestions from other users